mfzf99/StremioSubMaker/docs/DOCKER.md

 - `OPENSUBTITLES_API_KEY` is required.
 - `STORAGE_TYPE` defaults to `redis`; set to `filesystem` for single-node/local installs.
 - Encryption key: if `ENCRYPTION_KEY` is unset, the app writes a key to `/app/keys/.encryption-key`; keep that path persistent (named volume or bind mount).
+- Redis password: set `REDIS_PASSWORD_FILE` (for example `/app/keys/.redis-password`) to auto-generate and persist a strong Redis password.
+If `REDIS_PASSWORD` is set, that value is used instead and written to the password file.
+Ensure Redis is configured to read the same file; the provided `docker-compose.yaml` handles this via the shared `keys` volume.
 - Ports: container listens on `7001` by default; override with `PORT` env and matching host mapping.

 ## Troubleshooting